kevin-labtani/react-native-workshop/To do list/Part2.md

 ```js
 <TouchableOpacity onPress={() => pressHandler(item.key)}>
 ```
-This function will delete your complited todo.
+This function will delete your completed todo.
 But you can't delete it from this part.
 So go to the App.js and create new function in function App after the array with todos.

 ```js
 const pressHandler = (key) => {